scala/scala/README.md

 ## Notes

-comments beginning with `// TODO tasty:` should be considered carefully as they are special accomodations for the TASTy reader that are particulary expensive, or leak out of the classfile parser or `scala.tools.nsc.tasty` package.
+comments beginning with `// TODO [tasty]:` should be considered carefully as they are special accomodations for the TASTy reader that are particulary expensive, or leak out of the classfile parser or `scala.tools.nsc.tasty` package.

 # Welcome!